 The harbour has plenty of inexpensive P&D car parking, and at the bottom end of Heol Vaughan (about 300 yards to the west) there is a small free parking area just a short walk from the beach.
 A further free parking area can be found to the east, adjacent to the cycle path at Grid Ref : SN454003.
 Facilities include toilets ♿, cycle parking, plenty of seating, a cafe (west side of harbour) and catering vans in summer.

 Dogs are allowed at all times on the beaches.
-Signs warn against swimming and the danger of sandbanks and against swimming, but swimming is generally safe west of the harbour at high tide slack water.
+Signs warn of the danger of sandbanks and against swimming, but swimming is generally safe west of the harbour at high tide slack water.

 The village of Burry Port is a 5 minute walk away and has a railway station (Pembrey & Burry Port), a supermarket, a restaurant, takeaways, a bakers shop and pubs.